opunAI/business_capacity_challenge/README.md

 ## SignIn Page

 This page was added to the app because of the task involving Cloud Firestore.
-The task was make the save button, on the settings page, functional in that the name of the business would not only<br>
+The task was to make the save button, on the settings page, functional in that the name of the business would not only<br>
 populate on the home page, but would also be saved to Cloud Firestore.
-Such a feature did not sound like something that every user could share only.
-Therefore it was decided that all data<br>
+Such a feature did not sound like something that every user could share.
+Therefore it was decided that all data,<br>
-pertaining to the business should be specific its user.
+pertaining to the business, should be specific its user.

 ## Welcome Page

 The task here was to design this page.
 The idea behind this business was to put out the message of social distancing.
-Therefore the message had to be conveyed through the image that was so clear,<br>
+Therefore, the message had to be conveyed through the image that was so clear,<br>
-no words were needed .
+no words were needed.
 Pictures of small amounts of people, walking through a building, was considered but then you will wonder, what exactly is the message here?
-Then an image of a crowded ares<br>
+But an image of a crowded area,<br>
 where everyone is wearing a mask, would definitely bring the idea of, or rather the need for social distancing to mind.

 ## Settings Page